frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ## Custom Steps

-Here is an example of a custom step written as a python function:
+Here is an example of a custom step written as a Python function:

-> This example is about to be fixed in https://github.com/frictionlessdata/frictionless-py/issues/715
+> NOTE: This example is about to be fixed in https://github.com/frictionlessdata/frictionless-py/issues/715

 ```python title="Python"
 from pprint import pprint